Sparse grid quadrature on products of spheres: Numerical results

-For the \textsc{da} and \textsc{ww} weighted tensor product algorithms, each program run uses $r=3$\,; $g=0.1$\,, $0.5$, or~$0.9$; a particular dimension~$d$, from $d=1$ to~$16$; a particular maximum $1$-norm for indices, typically~$20$; and a particular maximum number of points, up to~$100\,000$.
+Each of the numerical examples described below uses a particular dimension~$d$, from $d=1$ to~$16$; a particular maximum $1$-norm for indices, typically~$20$; and a particular maximum number of points, up to~$100\,000$.

 The numerical results are potentially affected by three problems.
 First, if $\gamma$~is close to zero, and the number of points is large, then the matrix used to compute the weights becomes ill-conditioned, and the weights may become inaccurate.
 In this case, a least squares solution is used to obtain a best approximation to the weights.
 Second, if the current squared error is close to zero, and the squared norm for the current index is close to machine epsilon, then severe cancellation may occur.
 Third, the sequence of spherical designs used in our numerical examples is finite, so it is quite possible that our algorithm generates an index corresponding to a spherical design which is not included in our finite set.
 In these last two cases, the calculation of the quadrature rule is terminated.

-Figure~\ref{HL-figure-0-5-HL-vs-WW} displays the typical convergence behaviour of the \textsc{da} and \textsc{ww} rules for the cases examined.
-The particular case shown is that of~$(\Sphere^2)^4$, $r=3$\,, $\gamma_{4,k}=0.5^k$.
+Figure~\ref{HL-figure-0-5-HL-vs-WW} is a log-log plot displaying the typical convergence behaviour of the \textsc{da} and \textsc{ww} rules for the cases examined.
+The case shown is that of~$(\Sphere^2)^4$, $r=3$\,, $\gamma_{4,k}=0.5^k$.
 The number of points used varies from $n=1$ to~$100\,000$.
 The cost axis is horizontal and the error axis is vertical, to match the figures shown in the torus paper \cite{HegL11}.
-The curve in Figure~\ref{HL-figure-0-5-HL-vs-WW} labelled ``\textsc{ww} bound'' is actually the minimum of the bounds given by Theorem~\ref{HL-theorem-new-3}, as the parameter $\eta$ is varied over a finite number of values between 0 and 1.
+The curve in Figure~\ref{HL-figure-0-5-HL-vs-WW} labelled ``\textsc{ww} bound'' is the minimum of the bounds given by Theorem~\ref{HL-theorem-new-3}, as the parameter $\eta$ is varied over a finite number of values between 0 and 1.